 "But he has something against you, I heard him insulting you in my shop."
 Pushed Autor on.

 "Of course he has something against me!"
 Screamed Fakir furiously, he was angry at the stranger and at the same time he was frustrated because of the slow understandings from Autor and Mytho.
 "I'm the only one who gets in his way.
-Thanks to me he hasn't got Uzura nor Ahiru."
+Thanks to me he hasn't got Uzura nor Duck."

 Fakir fell down on his chair and thought deeply.
-Could Ahiru really do it on her own?
+Could Duck really do it on her own?
 Did he overdo it?
 "Maybe."
-Replied Fakir slowly.
+Fakir replied slowly.
 He was silent for a moment, but then he said softly: "But, I promised her to be by her side and I have promised myself to protect her.
 I want her to live a happy live with me and I'm not going to let some creep take her away from-" Fakir remained silent, he had already said too much.

 "It isn't selfish Fakir."
 Said Mytho.
 "It's only natural to feel that way."